Arts Society King is pleased to present

 - The artist must be present for adjudication and awards event with their artwork on display (BYO easel).

-- Current Covid protocol must be followed TBA.
+- Provincial Covid protocol must be followed.

 - Awards location may change according to protocol availability.